jtanwk/nytcrossword/README.md

 ### Are words getting longer?
 Shorter?

+The primary source of difficulty in puzzles, in my opinion, stems from giving you clues with any number of plausible answers.
+Unfortunately, as I was unable to scrape the clue text, we'll have to make do with a different proxy for puzzle difficulty: _average answer length_.

+Why is this a useful proxy?
+Again, from purely anecdotal experience, the short answers are giveaways.
+They're there to provide much needed letter fragments for other longer answers that are much harder to guess from scratch.
+The more short answers there are, the more information you can easily lock down.
+Think of [*Wheel of Fortune*](https://en.wikipedia.org/wiki/Wheel_of_Fortune_(U.S._game_show)) - it's far easier to complete a phrase once you have most of the letters filled in than right at the start.

 Calculating the average length of all the crossword answers in each year, then plotting them:

 ![](https://raw.githubusercontent.com/jtanwk/nytcrossword/master/images/cw_avglength.png?raw=true)